HIV data leak: Trial of Mikhy Brochez begins in Kentucky court

 Authorities said she shared his location at a barn in a remote Jackson County, Kentucky, where he appeared to be living out of his car when he was taken into custody in the spring.

-King said she upload documents in 2016 at the request of her son, who said it “meant life or death,” but didn’t say what it was and told her not to look at it.
+King said she upload documents in 2016 at the request of her son, who said it “meant life or death,” but did not say what it was and told her not to look at it.
 He had asked her to send it back to him in 2018, she said.

 After he berated and demeaned her, and that she demanded, he stop calling and emailing her.